Books We Dig:

 A Mind Of Your Own

-I’m also fascinated by the relationship between gut health and mental health, somatic processing, and body work.
-This book feeds you a lot of jaw droppers.
+If you’re fascinated by the relationship between gut health and mental health, somatic processing, and body work, this book feeds you a lot of jaw droppers.
 Be prepared to feel some sort of way towards a lot of systemic shortcomings, and be in awe by the work Dr. Kelly Brogan does!